sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 ### Step 6: Adjust the Legend Styles

 By default, flotr2 seems to prefer all elements as large as possible.
-The legend in the chart above is a good example: it looks cramped and unattractive.
-Fortunately, the fix is rather simple, We simply add some <span class="smcp">CSS</span> styles which give the legend padding.
+The legend in figure LASTFIGURENUMBER is a good example: it looks cramped and unattractive.
+Fortunately, the fix is rather simple: we simply add some <span class="smcp">CSS</span> styles which give the legend padding.
 We can also set the legend's background color explicitly rather than relying on flotr2's manipulation of opacity.

 ``` {.css .numberLines}
 .flotr-legend {